ioakou/Kailani-Kourtesi/README.md

 b.
 ROC_Cover4.py.
 It creates ROC for Chewing Damage.
 Also, it reports other indices like F1-Score, etc.

 c.
-Mlp.py Code for mlp testing for Chewing Damage
+Mlp.py Code for mlp testing for Chewing Damage.

 d.
 Logistic.py.
 Code for Logistic Regression.